mfalila/supply_chain_analysis/README.md

 - I explored the data in two stages, to:
 	1. Understand the data, and
 	2. Understand the typical profile of an item that backordered in the past eight weeks.

+My goal here was to extract meaningful insights from our feature set that our model will use as signal for learning the general pattern of  typical backordered items, a process known as generalization.
+Generalization is what will help our final model perform well on unseen data.